 Take a look at your barrel.
 Another thing I love about Ballistic Advantage is that it includes a gas block which will save you at least $20-30.
 It’s also already pre-drilled for a pin that will keep it super secure.
 However, we’re going with an adjustable gas block so I take it off.

-Pretty light…for example a standard profile 16″ barrel would run around 28-30 oz while this one is just around 22 oz.
-Ounces equals pounds and pounds equals pain!
+Pretty light…for example, a standard profile 16″ barrel would run around 28-30 oz while this one is just around 22 oz.
+Ounces equal pounds and pounds equals pain!

 Install the barrel with the index pin fitting into the receiver.
 I use a light layer of gun oil to make it slide more easily.